New Jersey Office of Information Technology: History

-The office was originally created as the Office of Telecommunications and Information Systems "in–but–not–of" the Department of Treasury on September 4, 1998 by executive order Governor of New Jersey of Christine Todd Whitman.
-The new Office of Information Technology assumed all the responsibilities of the former Office of Telecommunications and Information Systems in 1984 by executive order by Governor Thomas H. Kean.
+The office was originally created as the Office of Telecommunications and Information Systems "in–but–not–of" the Department of Treasury on September 4, 1998, by executive order Governor of New Jersey of Christine Todd Whitman.
+The new Office of Information Technology assumed all the responsibilities of the former Office of Telecommunications and Information Systems in 1984 by executive order by Governor Thomas Kean.
 Following an executive order by Governor Jon S. Corzine, the 2007 Office of Information Technology Reorganization Act established the Office of Information Technology in its present form.
 State IT services were further consolidated under the agency following an executive order by Governor Chris Christie in 2017.

 The agency's first chief technology officer (CTO) a cabinet position, was Dave Weinstein. was appointed by Chris Christie in 2016 and left the position just before the inauguration of Phil Murphy in January 2018.
 Murphy appointed Chris Rein.